OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 # Pre-requisites

 ## User privileges
-* Create one user of DOORS System, dedicated to OpsHub Integration Manager.
+* Create one user of DOORS System, dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should not be used to do any operations from system's user interface.
 * User should have Read (R), Modify (M), Create(C) access rights for each module of the project that required synchronization.
 For more details on setting access rights, please refer [How to add permissions on module](#how-to-add-permissions-on-module) in appendix.

 ## DOORS client
-* Install DOORS client on the machine where OpsHub Integration Manager is deployed (Recommended) OR install DOORS client on machine where OpsHub DOORS services can be configured (This machine should be in the same network of DOORS server).
+* Install DOORS client on the machine where <code class="expression">space.vars.SITENAME</code> is deployed (Recommended) OR install DOORS client on machine where OpsHub DOORS services can be configured (This machine should be in the same network of DOORS server).
 * Tested on Operating Systems (OS): Windows XP, Windows 7, Windows 8.1, Windows Server 2012, Windows 10

 ## Set Log On User for OpsHub Server Service

-If you had installed OpsHub Integration Manager on a Windows machine and you are running OpsHub Integration Manager through service, then in some cases, it may be possible that service account doesn't have access to DOORS client.
-In this case, you will not be able to access DOORS on OpsHub Integration Manager and you will get error related to DOORS connection.
+If you had installed <code class="expression">space.vars.SITENAME</code> on a Windows machine and you are running <code class="expression">space.vars.SITENAME</code> through service, then in some cases, it may be possible that service account doesn't have access to DOORS client.
+In this case, you will not be able to access DOORS on <code class="expression">space.vars.SITENAME</code> and you will get error related to DOORS connection.
 To resolve this issue, you may need to set log on user for OpsHub Server Service to the Windows user who has access to the DOORS client.

 Please click here to learn -- how to [Set Log On User for OpsHub Server Service](#set-log-on-user-for-opshub-server-service).

-## Restart OpsHub Integration Manager on DOORS metadata change
+## Restart <code class="expression">space.vars.SITENAME</code> on DOORS metadata change

 If any field/project added/renamed/deleted or access rights of fields/projects are changed:

-- If DOORS service configuration is set as 'LOCAL' in OpsHub Integration Manager, DOORS server needs to be restarted.
+- If DOORS service configuration is set as 'LOCAL' in <code class="expression">space.vars.SITENAME</code>, DOORS server needs to be restarted.
-- If DOORS service configuration is set as 'REMOTE' in OpsHub Integration Manager, OpsHub DOORS Services need to be restarted.
+- If DOORS service configuration is set as 'REMOTE' in <code class="expression">space.vars.SITENAME</code>, OpsHub DOORS Services need to be restarted.

 ### For OLE Object

-- OpsHub Integration Manager supports synchronization of OLE Objects when DOORS is a source system but for Microsoft Office document (.docx, .xlsx, .pptx, .doc, .xls, .ppt etc.) type of OLE Objects, Microsoft Office 2007 or higher must be installed on the machine where OpsHub Integration Manager is installed.
+- <code class="expression">space.vars.SITENAME</code> supports synchronization of OLE Objects when DOORS is a source system but for Microsoft Office document (.docx, .xlsx, .pptx, .doc, .xls, .ppt etc.) type of OLE Objects, Microsoft Office 2007 or higher must be installed on the machine where <code class="expression">space.vars.SITENAME</code> is installed.
-  - If Microsoft Office is not installed and a Microsoft Office file (such as .docx, .xlsx) are added from a system which has Microsoft Office installed and OpsHub Integration Manager instance does not have it installed, then only Microsoft Office icon will sync as inline image and the actual file will not get synchronized to target.
+  - If Microsoft Office is not installed and a Microsoft Office file (such as .docx, .xlsx) are added from a system which has Microsoft Office installed and <code class="expression">space.vars.SITENAME</code> instance does not have it installed, then only Microsoft Office icon will sync as inline image and the actual file will not get synchronized to target.
-- OpsHub Integration Manager supports synchronization of OLE Objects when DOORS is a source system but for Microsoft Visio Drawing (.vsdx, .vsd) type of OLE Objects, Microsoft Visio 2013 or higher must be installed on the machine where OpsHub Integration Manager is installed.
+- <code class="expression">space.vars.SITENAME</code> supports synchronization of OLE Objects when DOORS is a source system but for Microsoft Visio Drawing (.vsdx, .vsd) type of OLE Objects, Microsoft Visio 2013 or higher must be installed on the machine where <code class="expression">space.vars.SITENAME</code> is installed.
-  - If Microsoft Visio is not installed and a Microsoft Visio drawing file (such as .vsdx, .vsd) are added from a system which has Microsoft Visio installed and OpsHub Integration Manager instance does not have it installed, then such files will not get synchronized to target.
+  - If Microsoft Visio is not installed and a Microsoft Visio drawing file (such as .vsdx, .vsd) are added from a system which has Microsoft Visio installed and <code class="expression">space.vars.SITENAME</code> instance does not have it installed, then such files will not get synchronized to target.

 ### For Rich Text Formatting

-DOORS system allows users to add Rich Text formatting to Text/String type of fields.
-OpsHub Integration Manager supports synchronization of such formatting to target end system if following prerequisites are met:
+DOORS system allows users to add Rich Text formatting to Text/String type of fields. <code class="expression">space.vars.SITENAME</code> supports synchronization of such formatting to target end system if following prerequisites are met:

 - For support of full Rich Text, a conversion server is needed.
-The user needs to configure the conversion server and set its URL in [DOORS System Configuration](#system-configuration) of OpsHub Integration Manager.
-The conversion server must be up and running for usage in OpsHub Integration Manager.
+The user needs to configure the conversion server and set its URL in [DOORS System Configuration](#system-configuration) of <code class="expression">space.vars.SITENAME</code>.
+The conversion server must be up and running for usage in <code class="expression">space.vars.SITENAME</code>.
 - The [Documents4J Remote Conversion Server](https://documents4j.com/#/) is being used as the Rich Text Conversion Server.
 For the configuration of this Remote Converter Server, refer to sub-section **Microsoft Word Converter** in the section **Local converter** [here](https://documents4j.com/#/).
-- This Rich Text Conversion Server can be set up on the machine where OpsHub Integration Manager is installed or on any remote machine where it can be accessed by the OpsHub Integration Manager setup machine.
+- This Rich Text Conversion Server can be set up on the machine where <code class="expression">space.vars.SITENAME</code> is installed or on any remote machine where it can be accessed by the <code class="expression">space.vars.SITENAME</code> setup machine.
 Refer to [Rich Text Conversion Server configuration](#rich-text-conversion-server-configuration) to set up the Rich Text Conversion Server.
 It is recommended to keep both on same machine to avoid the maintenance and network communication.

 - Following are the prerequisites to set up the Rich Text Conversion Server:
   - A licensed Microsoft Word instance with version 2007 or higher is required to be installed.
 The user must ensure that the proper licensing and compliance terms for Microsoft Word are met completely.
-Also, Microsoft Word is properly activated and configured for the user who will be starting the OpsHub Integration Manager server.
+Also, Microsoft Word is properly activated and configured for the user who will be starting the <code class="expression">space.vars.SITENAME</code> server.
   - The installed Microsoft Word instance must be set as the default app for opening and editing .rtf as well as .docx documents.
 Refer to [this guide](https://support.microsoft.com/en-us/windows/change-default-programs-in-windows-10-e5d82cad-17d1-c53b-3505-f10a32e1894d#:~:text=On%20the%20Start%20menu%2C%20select,set%20them%20as%20the%20default) to set defaults for an app.
   - Ensure that this Microsoft Word instance is dedicated to the Rich Text Conversion Server only when it is up and running (i.e., before starting the server.
-When the Rich Text Conversion Server is running, make sure that Microsoft Word is not already open before starting the Rich Text Conversion Server and OpsHub Integration Manager server)
+When the Rich Text Conversion Server is running, make sure that Microsoft Word is not already open before starting the Rich Text Conversion Server and <code class="expression">space.vars.SITENAME</code> server)

 > **Note** Synchronization of such full Rich Text formatting (i.e., tables, text highlights, font size, and colors, etc.) is only supported when DOORS is the source endpoint.
 In case the prerequisites are not met, or DOORS is the target endpoint, then only the formatting which is possible to perform from the DOORS UI will be synchronized.